 When I was 17, I bought a prom dress for $650 and paid cash.
-I would’ve loved that money to pay for textbooks only 5 months later.
+I would’ve loved that money to pay for textbooks only 5 months later when I started University.

 When I was 18, I was obsessed with reading stories about people who got rich quick and launched these amazing multimillion dollar companies seemingly overnight.
 I wanted to do this for myself so damn bad and essentially got stuck in a cycle and never did anything.

-#3 – You don’t need to wait until you’re 30 to start saving
+#3 – You don’t need to wait until 30 to start saving

-When you’re a kid you think that 20 year olds have everything together and oh my goodness someone who’s 25 probably has a house, and kids, and their saving’s account is full of money.
-When I grew up I realized that all 20-somethings aren’t like this and most of us don’t have anything in our savings account.
+When you’re a kid, you think that 20 year olds have everything together and you assume that they have a house, kids, and a savings account full of money.
+When I finally grew up, I realized that 99.9% of 20-something’s aren’t like that and most of us don’t have anything in our savings account.

 I wish I would’ve thought about this at 18 and started saving when I had NO expenses and a decent income.
-I thought “I’ve got all this time to start saving, I’m young, #YOLO” (You Only Live Once was a big thing when I was 18) and this is one of my biggest regrets!
+I thought “I’ve got all this time to start saving, I’m young #YOLO” and this is one of my biggest regrets.
 I could’ve been in such a better financial place if I would’ve started saving.

 #4 – Your credit score does matter

 Fun fact, I didn’t truly understand the importance of a credit score until I started this blog.
 I knew I had one, and I knew it did something but I really wasn’t sure what it was for.

 If you’re in the same boat, check out this post we wrote that will totally help you understand a lot more about credit scores and how they work!